The Best Parks in Turin

 The Pellerina/Parco Carrara

-The park is so vast that the best way to explore properly is by bike, bikes can be hired in the park too during summer so there is really no excuse not to get a bit of exercise.
+The park is so vast that the best way to explore properly is by bike.
+Bikes can be hired in the park too during the summer, so there is really no excuse not to get a bit of exercise.

 Parco della Tesoriera

-Tree lined paths run around the park making it a pleasant place to enjoy a stroll or to take a little break on one of the many benches.
+Tree-lined paths run around the park, making it a pleasant place to enjoy a stroll or to take a little break on one of the many benches.
+They used to have a lovely little rose garden too, but that seems to have become neglected over the years.

 Parco del Valentino